actions/actions-runner-controller/README.md

 To automate the process of scaling to/from 0, you can use `HorizontalRunnerAutoscaler` with a caveat.

-That is, you need to choose one of the following configuration for metrigs and triggers:
+That is, you need to choose one of the following configuration for metrics and triggers:

 - `TotalNumberOfQueuedAndInProgressWorkflowRuns`
 - `PercentageRunnersBusy` + `TotalNumberOfQueuedAndInProgressWorkflowRuns`